goschtl/zope/Products.Five/trunk/viewlet/README.txt

 links into HTML headers, since those two are so very common.
 I am only going to demonstrate the helper functions here, since those demonstrations will fully demonstrate the functionality of the base classes as well.

-To make resource lookup work we need to make the content traversable:
-  >>> try:
-  ...     from Products.Five.fiveconfigure import classTraversable
-  ...     classTraversable(Content)
-  ...
-  ... except ImportError:
-  ...     pass

 The viewlet will look up the resource it was given and tries to produce the absolute URL for it: